nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 The codewords of a code can represented as a binary tree.
 We call this representation **the graph of the code**.

-Example at blackboard
+TODO: Example at blackboard

 ### Average code length

-Consider a code for the messages of a discrete memoryless source.
-There are many ways to define the codewords and their mapping to messages.
+There are many ways to define the codewords for messages, but some are better than others.

-How to measure representation efficiency of a code?
-We need this, for example, in order to choose the most efficient code out of all possible codes we might define.

 The most basic quantity indicating efficiency of a code is the average code length.